chrishoangle/chrishoangle.github.io/project.md

 With the current context of research in non-exhaust emissions of tire wear, there are many complications that arise when exploring this field.
 Throughout the 850 peer-reviewed scientific publications that were analyzed about tire wear emissions, the current knowledge base on tire wear emissions is scattered [1].
 There are varying measurement methodologies that one approaches, but there are also many explanatory variables that affect the amount of tire wear emissions that cannot be fully controlled in a highly advanced laboratory setting.

 To explore this issue with acknowledgement of the current research field, we turned to CARB’s EMFAC emissions model, focusing specifically on tire-wear PM2.5 in Los Angeles County.
-We performed machine learning to understand how to predict PM2.5 TW given other explanatory variables.
-Through the AOS C111 class, I plan to achieve the objectives of this research in threefold: (1) develop machine learning models for predicting PM2.5 emissions from tire wear using vehicle and driving behavior patterns, (2) compare multiple algorithm classes using k-fold cross-validation and REC curves, and (3) identify the most accurate and stable modeling framework for non-exhaust PM2.5 TW prediction.
+We performed machine learning to understand how to predict log-transformed PM2.5 TW given other explanatory variables.
+Through the AOS C111 class, I plan to achieve the objectives of this research in threefold: (1) develop machine learning models for predicting PM2.5 emissions from tire wear using vehicle and driving behavior patterns, (2) compare multiple algorithm classes using k-fold cross-validation and REC curves, and (3) identify the most accurate and stable modeling framework for non-exhaust log-transformed PM2.5 TW prediction.
 By utilizing ensemble learning methods, this study seeks to advance predictive modeling in non-exhaust emissions and contribute to the broader adoption of data-driven approaches in the clean energy transportation sector.
 This machine learning project will support the club's research throughout the school year as we begin conducting case studies with in-field observations on tire-wear emissions.

 ## 2. Data